 5. Keep healthy relationships

 Relationships play a significant role when it comes to emotional control.
 Relationships are essential for regulating emotions, so you can maintain them.
 When you’re feeling angry or bitter, talking to your close friend, relative, or partner can make you feel better.
-You’ll get peace of mind after getting the emotional support that will also calm your physical response.
+You’ll get peace of mind after getting the moral support that will also calm your physical response.

 Additionally, it’s also vital to maintain close ties with some of your friends to open up whenever you face challenging or stressful situations that you can’t share with everyone.
 To keep these close ties, ensure you’re in regular contact with these people either physically, in outdoor activities, or via social media or text.